Deepshikha05/TOI_Web_Scraper/Readme.md

 	$ scrapy crawl bot

-    	A file json_file.txt will be created having all the data.
+    	A file data_file.csv will be created having all the data.

 ### The Working ###